 There is a small parking lot adjacent to the Woman’s Club, one across the street as well as ample street parking.
 There is a large parking lot at Fox Hall.
 A policeman is on hand to assist at both locations.

 We do not organize carpools.
 You would need to contact someone you know who lives nearby or attends your school.
 You also will want to ensure that child is planning to attend cotillion on the same night as your child.

 6th and 7th grade girls wear short white gloves to all dances.
+Gloves are optional for the nice casual and casual dances.
 8th and 9th grade girls do not wear gloves.

 Semi-formal: short or long party dresses.
 6th and 7th: dresses with straps.
 8th and 9th: may wear strapless dresses.